messerli-informatik-ag/code-style/documentation/src/naming.md

 ## Naming the different C# identifiers

-Table \ref{naming_identifiers} gives you the rules for each identifier.
+Table following table gives you the rules for each identifier.

 | Identifier                | Casing                                 | Prefix / Suffix                                 | Example                  |
 |---------------------------|----------------------------------------|-------------------------------------------------|--------------------------|